 How to Reach Amer Fort

-You can reach Amer Fort by multiple options:-
+You can reach Amber Fort Jaipur by multiple options:

-By Air: Jaipur International Airport is about 13 km from the Amer Fort.
-From there, you can hire a taxi or take a bus to the fort.
+1. By Air: Jaipur International Airport is about 13 km from the fort.
+From there, you can hire a taxi or take a bus.

 Best Time to Visit Amer Fort, Jaipur